soumyadipp/Sobel-Edge-Detection-Using-Verilog/README.md

-# Sobel Edge Detection Using FPGA 🚀
+# Sobel Edge Detection In PYNQ-Z2 FPGA🚀

 This repository demonstrates the implementation of the Sobel edge detection algorithm on the **PYNQ-Z2 FPGA** using Verilog HDL.
 The project leverages hardware acceleration to efficiently process images, showcasing the capabilities of FPGA-based image processing.